Chapter 2: How to Use the Google Keyword Planner

 Negative keywords are keywords that you don’t want to advertise on.
 This is another feature that only applies to Adwords.

 Here’s what each of these options mean:

 Keyword filters: This simply allows you to filter out keywords that don’t meet a set of criteria.
-For example, let’s say that you weren’t interested in any keywords with less than 2000 monthly searches.
+For example, let’s say that you’re not interested in any keywords with fewer than 2000 monthly searches.
 Just click anywhere on the “Keyword filters” box and enter your minimum monthly search volume:

 You can do the same thing with the suggested bid (which is a proxy measurement of commercial intent):